In this post, you will find anything you need to know about teacher-centered instruction and its characteristics.

-In Teacher-Centered Instruction, students put all of their focus on the teacher.
-You talk, and the students exclusively listen.
-During activities, students work alone, and collaboration is discouraged.
+In Teacher-Centered Instruction, students put all of their focus on the teacher. teachers talk, and the students exclusively listen.

 - The teacher is the center of knowledge and in charge of learning.

 - The instructor’s role is to be primary information giver and primary evaluator.

 - Students are viewed as “empty vessels” who passively receive knowledge from their teachers.